ManitB320/multi-agent-system/README.md

 ###  How to Use

-1. Open the Frontend: Navigate to frontend/index.html in your web browser.
+1. Open the Frontend: Open your localhost i.e. http://127.0.0.1:8000 in your web browser.

 2. Ingest PDFs: Before querying, use the "Upload PDF" button to ingest the sample documents (or your own pdf that includes text) from the sample_pdfs/ folder.
 This builds the internal FAISS vector store.